OpenEvalProject/evals/manuscripts/elife-71811/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/71811/elife-71811-fig1-v2.jpg)

 **Figure 1.:** (A) Schematic depicting the sampling and processing of communities (field sampling and growth of lab acclimation of communities), the cryopreservation and sequencing of the lab-acclimated communities, and the setup and sampling scheme of the laboratory experiment described here.
 (B) Invader survival values for both invaders at each of the three sampling points in monoculture (diamonds) and in communities (circles).
-Larger, white points represent the means for the respective subsets of the data; grey line represents the estimated cells/ml detection limit; dashed line represent inferred trajectories between the inoculation density and the invasion densities, as the inoculation density was measured in the invader culture prior to its inoculation into communities.Figure 1—source data 1.The invader survival data columns are labelled in the format ‘invader identity.cell density per ml.hours since invasion’.Figure 1—source data 2.Key columns are invader (invader assayed – P. fluorescens SBW25 or P. putida KT2440), rep (replicate), the cfu.00 columns (cells per ml at n hours of growth) and the lum.00 columns (lux at n hours of growth).Figure 1—source data 3.Figure 1—source data 1 but with TRUE/FALSE values instead of values indicating which invader survival measurements were below the detection limit of 12 lumens (TRUE) before conversion to cells/ml.
+Larger, white points represent the means for the respective subsets of the data; grey line represents the estimated cells/ml detection limit; dashed line represent inferred trajectories between the inoculation density and the invasion densities, as the inoculation density was measured in the invader culture prior to its inoculation into communities.

 Following previous experiments, we analysed the relationship between invader survival and the composition of the community added to each microcosm at the start of the experiment.
 Unlike previous experiments using synthetic microbial assemblages, the inoculated communities were naturally occurring bacterial assemblages.
 We quantified the starting community composition of the microcosms using amplicon sequencing (16S rRNA locus) to estimate the sequence abundances of OTUs inoculated into the microcosms (Day 0).
 As well as estimating the starting community composition in this way (i.e. 16S genotypes present), we also took various phenotypic measurements of the communities at 7 and 14 days of growth in the laboratory microcosms (the latter being the day of invasion).
 Community productivity was the primary community-level phenotype of interest to us, quantified by measuring cell density and respiration before invasion.
 Additionally, we took phenotypic measurements related to metabolic activity as an alternative hypothesis to productivity, and to further contextualise any results related to composition and productivity.
 These measurements were the potential metabolic activity (ATP levels) and capacity of the communities to degrade a set of four specific substrates that we expected to be important components of these environments (cellulose, chitin, xylose, and phosphate).
 The experiment allowed us to identify the main components of invasion resistance in natural communities, and assess whether the effects of resident community composition on invasion resistance primarily manifest as effects on productivity.

 ## Results

-## Most important explanatory variables for invader survival
+### Most important explanatory variables for invader survival

 To select the components of resident community starting composition and realised community phenotype that best predicted the two invaders’ survival in the microcosms across the three sampling points, we compared explanatory variable importance using random forest regressions (Materials and methods: Statistical techniques).
 Random forest regressions included all explanatory variables relating to starting composition and realised phenotype.
 The best representation of composition was selected by testing different dimensionality reduction techniques and selecting the best compromise between variance explained and number of variables.
 We selected a network approach reducing composition to key species' communities, hereafter termed functional groups (see Materials and methods: Computational techniques).